-The Administration Division of the Mount Ephraim Police Department consists of two employees; the Chief of Police and the Administrative Secretary.
+The Administration Division of the Mount Ephraim Police Department consists of three employees; the Chief of Police, the Captain of Police and the Administrative Secretary.
 It is the function of the Administrative Division to plan, direct, coordinate, control and staff all activities of the Department.
 It is also responsible for the Department's continued and efficient operation, for the enforcement of rules and regulations, and for completion and forwarding of such reports as may be required.
 The Administrative Division is also responsible for its relations with local citizens, local government and other related agencies.

 The Mount Ephraim Police Department is dedicated to discovering ways to provide our community with the best possible service at the highest possible value.
 That mindset has been the catalyst for our involvement and participation in many shared service agreements and opportunities over the years.
 These agreements can include equipment, intelligence, personnel and even property; allowing us to pool resources and personnel with other agencies in order to improve our efficiency, effectiveness and quality of service without the normally associated and burdening cost increases on the tax payers.
 These shared services have allowed us to maintain the exceptional level of service that our residents have come to know and expect from our agency, while still keeping the community in control of it's policing.
 Just a few of those shared services are outlined below.